T-Al-D/ESP32-AsyncWebserver/README.md

 Functions:

 - 2 buttons on a dynamic website to control
+- extra button for reset
 - photo-resistor is being read for button1 and button2
 - website refreshes, if state changes
 - one small input element for textinput
+- website "prints" the textinput

 Tools for the project: